 On completion of the course, you will be able to develop a deeper sense of purpose, be more self-aware and open to new experiences, and be better equipped to be of service to others.
 This course welcomes students from all Buddhist traditions.

-This course would be of benefit to those working within Buddhist communities, or consciously-minded education/business professionals who are seeking to get 'ahead of the pack’ in a positive and effective way.
+This course would benefit those working within Buddhist communities, or consciously-minded education/business professionals who are seeking to enhance the impact of their work.
 By truly understanding, sharing, and working with humanistic values in your workplace and career, you will gain the skills to develop an innovative culture of understanding, mindfulness and care within your organisation.

 Scholarships are also on offer to both Australian Domestic and International students!
 To find out more, visit our Fees and Scholarships page.